Durban metro police chief implicated in kidnapping and murder of suspect

 Mbhele later died, allegedly after being tortured to give up the phone.

-“Mr S (Sibonelo) Mchunu didn’t tender any statement or open a criminal case as a complainant or as a person who was also on the scene when the incident occurred; he dispatched (sic) metro police to come to search for his girlfriend’s lost items, which included her cellphone.
+“Mr S (Sibonelo) Mchunu didn’t tender any statement or open a criminal case as a complainant or as a person who was also on the scene when the incident occurred; he despatched (sic) metro police to come to search for his girlfriend’s lost items, which included her

-KwaZulu-Natal police confirmed that a case on Mbhele’s death had been opened, but the docket had been passed on to the IPID, which investigates suspected police offences.
+KwaZulu-Natal (KZN) police confirmed that a case on Mbhele’s death had been opened, but the docket had been passed on to the Ipid, which investigates suspected police offences.

 Durban metro police spokesperson Boysie Zungu said it is not true that Mchunu had lost his gun.